ijlee2/codemod-utils/packages/cli/tests/fixtures/typescript/output/my-codemod/.github/ISSUE_TEMPLATE/ask-for-better-documentation.md

 Hello!
 Thanks for taking time to suggest how we can improve documentation.

 Here, documentation can mean a few different things, including README, code comments, and tests.
-Anything that will help everyone understand how to use `@my-org/my-codemod`!
+Anything that will help everyone understand how to use `my-codemod`!

 ## I would like to see... 🙋‍♀️🙋‍♂️